 Assessment Cycle

+The Assessment Cycle is a structured and continuous process that encompasses planning, data collection, analysis, interpretation, and action to evaluate the effectiveness of educational programs, services, or initiatives.
 It involves setting clear learning outcomes, designing appropriate assessment methods, gathering data, analyzing results, and using insights to inform improvements, thereby promoting accountability and enhancing the overall educational experience.
+It ensures that educational programs are aligned with intended outcomes, and it empowers institutions to adapt and evolve to better serve their students and stakeholders.

-Steps in the Assessment Cycle:
+Steps of the Assessment Cycle:

-Identify expectations for what achieving the outcome will look like and at what level of achievement is acceptable to 'meet' expectations for achievement.
+In step 3, you will identify expectations for what achieving the outcome will look like and at what level of achievement is acceptable to 'meet' expectations for achievement.
 For more information about setting benchmarks, take a look at this blogpost about benchmarking.

-Based on interpretation of data, the next step is to make informed-decisions and take action to improve programs, services, or curricula.
+Based on interpretation of data, the next step is to make informed decisions and take action to improve programs, services, or curricula.
 This might involve resource allocation, curriculum changes, or enhancements to instructional strategies.

 Documentation of the Assessment Cycle Components and Results